the world's smartest travel social network

 Would you sedate your child on a flight?

 Are parents who do so wrong?

-Not long ago, a Wall Street Journal article reported that many parents "drug" or sedate their kids on planes so they'll be less bothersome for the parents, flight…Continue
+Not long ago, a Wall Street Journal article reported that many parents "drug" or sedate their kids on planes so they'll be less bothersome for the parents, flight attendants and fellow passengers.

 Added by Kaleel Sakakeeny on February 25, 2017 at 6:19am — No Comments

 The fields of deep lavender (bleu lavande) stretch vividly toward the green hills.

 Donkeys at the donkey ranch nuzzle their mistress, and the honey bees buzz about at the Miellerie Lune de Miel, the honey farm.